pduval/rustic_hal/README.md

 ## Credits

-This library is heavily inspired by (read copied from) the [hal-rs](https://github.com/hjr3/hal-rs) library by Herman J. Radtke III.
+This library is heavily inspired by the [hal-rs](https://github.com/hjr3/hal-rs) library by Herman J. Radtke III.